CharlieJP05/CharlieJP05.github.io/resume.md

 TEFL Course Passed
 ## Achievements
-- Bebras - first in school at bebras competition
+- Bebras - Best in school in Bebras competition
-- Aberystwyth Computer Science Entrance Exam - Pass, unconditional offer
+- Aberystwyth Computer Science Entrance Exam - Pass resulting in unconditional offer
-- Robotics Club - FIRST lego league, won some trophies as a group whilst leading, Won regionals and passed on to the final round of the nationals
+- Robotics Club - FIRST lego league, won trophies as a group whilst leading, won regionals and passed on to the final round of the nationals

 ## Extracurricular
-- Robotics club, KS3-4, participated in regional and national events
+- Robotics Club, KS3-4, participated in regional and national events
-- Robotics club, Alevel - ran the club for the younger years and took them to the events
+- Robotics Club, A-Level - ran the club for the younger years and supervised the events
 - Inventors Club - Helped to lead the club 9-14 year olds in basic engineering skills

 ## Work Experience